 PLAB 1

-- Structure: For each one you’ll be provided with a short scenario, followed by a question and five possible answers.
+• Structure: For each one, you’ll be provided with a short scenario, followed by a question and five possible answers.
+You can see an example of a question from our question bank below.

 PLAB 2

-- PLAB 2 is a ‘practical objective structured clinical exam, known as an OSCE’.
+• PLAB 2 is a practical objective structured clinical exam (OSCE).

-- Exam duration: Each scenario lasts 8 minutes.
-The total time, accounting for time between the scenarios, isn’t specified by the GMC.
+• Exam duration: Each scenario lasts 8 minutes.
+The total time, accounting for the time between the scenarios, isn’t specified by the GMC.

-- Structure: Each scenario ‘aims to reflect real life settings including a mock consultation or an acute ward’.
+• Structure: Each scenario aims to reflect real-life settings.
+This may include a mock consultation or an acute ward.

 The GMC provides further guidance regarding the PLAB 1 and PLAB 2 tests.
 You’ll also find more information in our ‘PLAB Pathway/Route’ blog.